natzar/Stripe-Pad/README.md

 > 🚧 **This project is heavily under construction!** 🚧 As excited as you may be, we don't recommend this early alpha for production use.
 Still, give it a try if you want to have some fun and don't mind.

 [Stripe Pad](https://stripepad.com) is the simplest way to start selling your Stripe products and subscriptions.
 It is a Php package that helps you sell your products quickly and easily.
-It connects to your Stripe account and acts as an UI for selling your products.
-The main objective is to be an ideal option to launch fast and validate ideas without being attached to any framework or library so if your idea is succesful you don't have to rewrite much.
+It connects to your Stripe account and acts as an UI, there is no database, just a Json file.

+` You can think of Stripe pad as a public UI for your Stripe Account. `

+The main objective is to be an ideal option to launch fast and validate ideas without being attached to any framework or library so you can work with your favorite stack.
 Themes can be build in any way you need, being independent of the core.
-There is no database, just a Json file.You can think of Stripe pad as a public UI for your Stripe Account.

 Once installed, your frontstore will be ready to:

-- 🚀 **Show your products to visitors with direct links to Stripe.** like React for writing page templates and layout templates.
-Turn an existing `.html` or `.liquid` file into a `.jsx` file, and you're off to the componentized races.
+- 🚀 **Show your products to visitors with direct links to Stripe.** and customize it later.
-- 🔖 **Manage webhooks calls from Stripe** in case you want to hook actions after a new subscription or payment is done.
+- 🔖 **Manage webhooks calls from Stripe** to hook actions after a new subscription or a new payment is received.
-- 💧 **Customization** clone any of the starter themes to build your landing page.
+- 💧 **Ready to build** clone any of the starter themes to build your landing page.
 The Signup button could link directly to a product payment process at Stripe.

 ### [📣 Find our full announcement post here →](https://www.indiehackers.com/post/stripe-pad-a-storefront-a-micro-saas-boilerplate-for-your-stripe-php-or-nodejs-2579dd2504)